 Great for beginner knitters to practice their skills.

-Why not knit this lovely tea cosy knitting pattern, it’s an easy knitting pattern that looks great knit in any colours of your choice.
+It’s an easy knitting pattern that looks great knit in any color of your choice.

 Make a set of knitted coasters with this coaster knitting pattern.

 Easy to make and great for using up leftover yarns in your yarn stash.